nikosfanou/Sorry-Board-Game/README.md

 ## **The game just started**

-All are ready and initialized.
+Everything is ready and initialized.
 The first card has been dropped.\
 Turn is given randomly.
 InfoBox informs you about who is going to play first.